Jmarief/MedTime-Hackbright-Final-Project/README.md

 2. Create Database
     - createdb medtime

-3. Create Python-based ORM
-    - python3 model.py

-4. Run the app from the command line
+3. Run the app from the command line
     - python3 server.py